 After this course students should have the confidence and skills to scout and row Class III rapids and be able to make an informed decision about what feels comfortable and works best for their rowing goals.

 Every rowing school is a little different, but we try to follow the schedule below:

-Day 4 Safely negotiate Mule Creek Canyon and boat rigging
+Day 4: Safely negotiate Mule Creek Canyon and rowing challenge in lower Blossom Bar.

 Our rowing school is designed for those who want to improve their rowing skills on a multi-day rafting trip down the beautiful and famous Rogue River.
 Each participant will have the opportunity to try a variety of crafts and learn from both group and one-on-one lessons.
 We'll have a basic outlined agenda to follow, but the small class setting is perfect for adapting the course to individual needs.

 We're partnering with SOTAR to provide a boat for each participant.
 At the end of your course, you'll even have the option to buy gear from SOTAR Inflatables and Sawyer Paddles and Oars at rates normally reserved for professional outfitters!